hard-nett/docs/developing/get_started/README.md

       IDE Setup
     </div>
     <div class="text">
-      Recommended IDE setup for developing on Osmosis in Go
+      Recommended IDE setup for developing on Terp-Core in Go
     </div>
   </a>